The Museum Orsay Paris (in French, Musée d’Orsay) is located on Rue de la Legion-d’Honneur, 1. Metro “Solferino”, RER “Musee d’Orsay”.

-Artwork created between 1850 and 1880 can be found on the basement floor.
-Most of the museum’s sculpture collection is displayed in the central hall, while pre-impressionist works, including paintings by Gustave Courbet, and interior items are displayed in adjacent galleries.
-The paintings on this floor are from the pre-Impressionist era and exhibit works by Delacroix, Bari, Degas, as well as some works by Monet.
-The level consists of two main parts: the central avenue of sculptures and the outer rooms containing the paintings (see ground floor plan).
-The sculptures form two long rows, as if reminiscent of railway tracks, and are among the finest works from the middle of the 19th century.
+Works of art from 1850 to 1880, ground floor.
+Much of the sculpture collection is on display in the central hall, while pre-Impressionist works, including paintings by Gustave Courbet, and furnishings are displayed in adjacent galleries.
+The paintings on this floor date from the pre-Impressionist era, and works by Delacroix, Bari, Degas, as well as some works by Claude Monet are on display.
+This level consists of two main parts: a central alley of sculptures and external rooms in which the paintings are located (see ground floor plan).
+The sculptures form two long rows, as if reminiscent of railway tracks, and are among the best works from the mid-19th century.

-The largest part of the museum building was the central alley, in which sculptures are exhibited.
-The glass vault provides uniform illumination of the hall.
-The huge size of the nave itself makes this exposition even more monumental.
-Here are the famous sculptures: James Pradier.
-“Saffo” (James Pradier “Sappho”); Ernest Barrias, “The Crocodile Hunters” (Louis Ernest Barrias, “Les Nubiens ou Les Chasseurs d’alligators”); the monumental composition of Auguste Rodin “The Gates of Hell” (Auguste Rodin, “La Porte de l’Enfer”) Jules Cavelier, “Penelope” (Jules Cavelier “Pénélope”), as well as the creations of other masters of this genre, such as: Alexander Falguiere ( Alexandre Falguière), Jean-Baptiste Carpeaux, David d’Angers, Auguste Clésinger.
-Halls adjoining the central alley display works of painting and arts and crafts.
+The largest and most beautiful part of the museum building is the central alley, where the sculptures are displayed.
+The glass vault ensures uniform illumination of the hall, and the huge size of the nave itself makes this exhibition even more monumental.
+Here are the famous sculptures: James Pradier “Sappho”; Ernest Barrias, “The Crocodile Hunters” (Louis Ernest Barrias, “Les Nubiens ou Les Chasseurs d’alligators”); Auguste Rodin’s monumental composition “The Gates of Hell” (Auguste Rodin, “La Porte de l’Enfer”) Jules Cavelier “Pénélope”, as well as the creations of other masters of this genre, such as: Alexandre Falguière, Jean-Baptiste Carpeaux, David d’Angers and Auguste Clésinger.
+Adjacent to the central alley are halls where works of painting and decorative art are exhibited.

-– Modern Art.
-Belgium, Spain, Foantia and Italy.
+— Contemporary art: Belgium, Spain, France and Italy.

 — Collection of Max and Rosa Kaganovich